 - The PH designer will work with an architect (sometimes an architect will be a PH designer).
 The PH designer should be engaged at the very earliest stage of the design process

 - The envelope and the site have to have their potential maximized by careful consideration of the local climate.
 PH considers NZ to have 16 climate variations compared with the three that the Code specifies.
 Thermal bridging from the exterior to the interior should be minimised by a careful consideration of junctions and the materiality of the fabric of the building

 - High quality windows, doors and wall structures are specified.

 - A highly efficient heat recovery system is designed.

 - Once the envelope is closed, a blower door test is conducted to ensure there is no building leakage

 - The building will be put forward for final certification once it is certain that the building meets airtightness standard and the contractor confirms that it was built in accordance with the design.

 - The design will then be certified by another PH professional.

 At the recent COP 23 held in Bonn – The UN expressly mentioned Passive House buildings as a way to achieve significant energy savings in the building sector (visit www.passive.de for more information).
 Given that building/construction is the largest carbon producer in the world, it is important that buildings are built for longevity.
-As Enrico Bonilauri said at this year’s South Pacific Passive House Conference, if you build a house to a low standard, you are locking in energy inefficiency for decades to come.
+As Enrico Bonilauri said at last year’s South Pacific Passive House Conference, if you build a house to a low standard, you are locking in energy inefficiency for decades to come.